evanx/redishub/README.md

 There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache, RedisLabs, OpenRedis and RedisGreen.

 I wish to experiment with orchestrating Redis instances, clusters and replicas, to automate RedisHub itself.
-However I'm more interested in other things e.g. auto-archival and supporting serverless lamdbas, than Redis hosting per se.
+However I'm more interested in other things e.g. auto-archival and serverless lamdbas, than Redis hosting per se.

 #### How will RedisHub support its lambdas?